 “If you take a closer look at what is driving the increase in lack of security and privacy, it really falls into two categories.
 One is nation-state actors that have a political agenda, and the other is non-nation-state actors that have a monetization agenda,” Caton said.

-The AI Summit at Bletchley Park has set the stage for a new era of international cooperation in addressing the risks and opportunities posed by advanced AI technologies.
+The AI Summit at Bletchley Park has set the stage for a new era of international cooperation in addressing the risks of AI and opportunities posed by advanced AI technologies.
 As the world grapples with the transformative power of AI, the summit's outcomes signal a commitment to fostering responsible and ethical AI development.